RiazSamir/Adversary-Simulation-Detection-Lab/README.md

 **Lab Use:**

 - The machine had joined the AD domain (sam-ad.local), allowing for centralized authenticaiton and GPO management.
-- Logs Generated from this endpoint were forwarded to the splunk serevr via tCP port 9997.
+- Logs Generated from this endpoint were forwarded to the splunk server via tCP port 9997.
 - This machine will forward windows security logs and Sysmon logs.

 **Configuration:**